Mia Anthony (she/her)

 - Learning about science, especially astronomy and biology.
 I have an intense curiosity about how things work and I find there’s something spiritual about connecting patterns found on Earth to patterns in the universe.

 I identify as a queer cisgender woman.
-I am bi-racial (Chinese-Filipino and Scottish) and a second generation Canadian.
+I am bi-racial (Chinese-Filipino and Scottish) and a first generation Canadian.
 I am spiritual and was raised in the Catholic school system.
 Feel free to ask me questions about my identity and how that might impact our work!